jakeprice-me/tech-notes/content/connect-to-azuread-using-powershell.md

 ---
+alias: connect-to-azuread-using-powershell
+category: azure
+classification: public
+date: 2020-12-09 15:23:58
+date_modified: null
-id: connect-to-azuread-using-powershell
+id: 20201209152358
+tags:
+- azure-ad
+- powershell
+title: Connect to Azure AD in PowerShell
+type: tech-note
 uuid: c9c3add0-7a28-43e3-9cff-622b4ce0c883
-title: Connect to Azure AD in PowerShell
-date: 2020-12-09 15:23:58
-modified:
-types: tech-note
-categories: azure
-tags: [azure-ad, powershell]
-private: false
-draft: false
 ---

-{{<admonition tip>}}
+> [!tip]
-Make sure you have run the `Install-Module AzureAD` command.
+> Make sure you have run the `Install-Module AzureAD` command.
-{{</admonition>}}

 In PowerShell type `Connect-AzureAD`, and type in your credentials in the login box that pops-up.